Musical and Literary Sources (with Links to Online Versions)

 Il tessuto d’arabeschi (1979; 32 pp.): The work was written in memory of Frederick Delius (1862-1934) and incorporates the musical letters of his name near the end.

 Villa Tasca: mezzogiorno siciliano — evocazione nostalgica e memoria tanta cara e preziosa del giardino meraviglioso, splendido, tropicale (1979-80; 47 pp.): Villa Tasca (built between 1555 and 1559, gardens transformed in 1855) is located on Corso Calatafimi 446, on the outskirts of Palermo, Sicily, on the drive leading to the Norman cathedral in Monreale [Google Maps].
 The villa, which Sorabji visited on one of his trips to Sicily, also inspired the second movement of Sonata IV for Piano (1928-29; 111 pp.).
-Sorabji quotes a song by Geni Sadero (1886-1961; pseud. of Eugenia Scarpia) found in the anthology Le più belle canzoni d’Italia.
-Raccolte, elaborate ed armonizzate [by] G. Sadero (English version by Dr. T. Baker) (New York: G. Schirmer, 1925), variously known as the “Sicilian Muleteer’s folksong” or “Sicilian Cartdriver’s Song”, but whose actual title is Amuri, amuri.
-A rare recording (originally released on His Master’s Voice) is available on a disc entitled “The Marchesi School” (Symposium 1188, released in 1995).
+Bars 160-65 appear to be a (very free) reference to a canzone entitled Amuri, amuri (known as the “Sicilian Cart Driver’s Song”) that he knew from an anthology of songs “harmonized, elaborated and interpreted” by Geni Sadero (1886-1961; pseud. of Eugenia Scarpia) under the title Le più belle canzoni d’Italia (1921).
+A 1936 recording by Blanche Marchesi (originally released on His Master’s Voice) is available on a disc entitled “The Marchesi School” (Symposium 1188, released in 1995); the track is also found on Prima Voce: Prima Voce Party (Nimbus 7839, released in 1995).
+Other available historical recordings are: Toti Dal Monte (Newton Classics 8802170, released in 2013); Tito Gobbi (EMI Classics 55378, released in 2010); Rosa Ponselle (RCA Victor Gold Seal 7810, released in 2010); and Ferruccio Tagliavini (label and date unknown).

 Passeggiata variata sul nome del caro e gentile giovane amico Clive Spencer-Bentley (1981; 3 pp.): The dedicatee, Clive Spencer-Bentley, was then a teacher at a boy’s preparatory school in Surrey, Hampshire.